HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Nested Pipelines

-There is no way direct way to detect whether a Driver run is for a Nested execution, to accommodate there is a generic `DAG` task type is provided to fit such cases.
+There is no direct way to infer whether a Driver run is for a Nested execution, to accommodate this, there is a generic `DAG` task type provided to fit such cases.
 Alternatively, we could provide an SDK update to declare a task type in a field on a `ComponentSpec` `dag` field.

 ### StoreSessionInfo

 Currently, Artifact credential info is stored as a custom property, and is called `store_session_info`.
-In this proposal, we will not port over this capability as a custom artifact property, and we will instead remove this from the `rood_dag.go`:
+Storing such system level info as a custom property is an anti-pattern and should be avoided.
+In this effort, we will not port over this functionality, and we will instead remove the following from `rood_dag.go`:

 ```go
 storeSessionInfo, err = cfg.GetStoreSessionInfo(pipelineRoot)